Malinskiy/adam/docs/_docs/sync-requests/screenshot.md

 nav_order: 5
 ---

+## Capture a screenshot

 Capturing screenshots is done using the `ScreenCaptureRequest`.
-This will check the remote protocol version and will fail if the format is unsupported.
+This request will check the remote protocol version and will fail if the format is unsupported.

 ```kotlin
 val image = adb.execute(